Peanhua/ot-harjoitustyo/documentation/architecture.md

 #### Non player controllers

-The non player characters uses artificial intelligence to determine the next action.
+The non player characters use artificial intelligence to determine the next action.

 ### Actions